MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 - A downloaded copy of your [Defender for Identity sensor setup package](download-sensor.md) and the access key.

 - Microsoft .NET Framework 4.7 or later is installed on the machine.
-If Microsoft .NET Framework 4.7 or later isn't installed, the Defender for Identity sensor setup package installs it, which may require a reboot of the server.
+If Microsoft .NET Framework 4.7 or later isn't installed, the Defender for Identity sensor setup package installs it, which might require a reboot of the server.

 - Relevant server specifications and network requirements.
 For more information, see: